AvaIre/docs/heroku-guide.md

  * You can run into problems if you didn't install all the requirements, double check your configs or check if skipped a command.

 There are also a few known issues when hosting through Heroku, you can find the list in [this issue](https://github.com/avaire/avaire/issues/56).

+If you want to use the API for AvaIre, disable the worker dyno and enable the web dyno.
+Keep in mind that web dynos do not stay up forever and set themselves to sleep after 30 minutes of inactivity.
+You can use [Kaffeine](http://kaffeine.herokuapp.com/) or [Uptime Robot](https://uptimerobot.com/) to get around this.